roy-buhay/NFT-Marketplace/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```
 - Open metamask browser wallet and connect network to Localhost 8545.
-- Import accounts from the hardhat-cli into the metamask browser wallet to make transactions on the DApp.
+- Import accounts from the hardhat-cli into the metamask browser wallet to make transactions on the dApp.